-- You can trigger a task, such as taking an action when an email with a certain subject line hits your inbox, or somebody sends a Tweet with a chosen keyword.
+- Trigger a task, such as taking an action when an email with a certain subject line hits your inbox, or somebody sends a Tweet with a chosen keyword.

-- You can schedule a task on a timer (daily, once a week, 1st of the moon, or total eclipse of the sun)
+- Schedule a task on a timer (daily, once a week, 1st of the moon, or total eclipse of the sun)

-- You can make a “button”.
+- Make a “button”.
 Press the button and your Flow does its thing!

 Your imagination is the limit, but here are a few examples: